anuragvohraec/proposal-es-await-timeout/README.md

 Again there are codes to simulate this kind of timeout loops using `Promise.race`, but as like before `Promise.race` will ignore the value returned by LongRunning async code but will not stop it from holding RAM and values on stack until async promise it had is finished, even though we intended to ignore such timed out values.

 # Why is it required/matter ?
-1. Better control on developer end, rather than at mercy of asynchronouse function.
+1. Better control on developer end, rather than at mercy of asynchronous function.
 2. Can give much more better understanding of how long can a particular line can at most take and can help pin point bottleneck in the code.
 3. Is very simple to implement, as the code simply generate Timeout error. `try/catch` and `async/await` are part of JS.
 An `await[timeInMs]` is possible source of a timeout Error, and hence compiler can pre warn user about potential timeout points in the code.
-4. Many time system developer develops a code with an assumtion, that code will resolve in time.
+4. Many time system developer develops a code with an assumption, that code will resolve in time.
 But not with intention by when.
-But wher eis it documented, that a particular piece of code or programm was designed with an expectation that it will finish in a given time.
-This sytanx provide a precise documentaton of expetations from a line.
+But where is it documented, that a particular piece of code or program was designed with an expectation that it will finish in a given time.
+This syntax provide a precise documentation of expectations from a line.

 # What are the fears, and they indeed are not to worry
 Argument: A code can't be made to break/interrupted in between, it can cause potential resource leaks.
 That is some resource which were supposed to clean up but were interrupted by timeout error, will be in leak stage.